an9wer/bpd/shadowsocks/README.md

         sudo make run

-Every time when change the content of `config.json`, you need to restart docker container as follows:
+Every time when changing the content of `config.json`, you need to restart docker container as follows:

     sudo make restart

-**Note**: The commands above will by default create a image named with `shadowsocks_image` and a container whose name is `shadowsocks_container` seperately.
-If need to change these names, add `IMAGE={name}` and `CONTAINER={name}` arguments when running the commands above.
+**Note**: The commands above by default will create an image named with `shadowsocks_image` and a container, whose name is `shadowsocks_container`, seperately.
+If needed to change their names, add `IMAGE={name}` and `CONTAINER={name}` arguments when running the commands above.

 [0]: https://github.com/shadowsocks/shadowsocks/wiki/Configuration-via-Config-File